-We’ll cover the cities and motorways in this article and follow it up shortly with a post about driving in Morocco’s rural areas and mountain passes.
+We’ll cover the cities and motorways in this article and follow it up shortly with a post about driving in Morocco’s rural areas and Atlas mountains.

 Morocco road trip advice: How to enter Morocco in your own car